venkatesh9ui/simple-chat-app/README.md

 ---

-Enjoy chatting in real-time with your friends using this simple Node.js and Socket.io chat app!
+Enjoy chatting in real-time with emojis, slash commands, and even basic calculations using this Node.js and Socket.io chat app!